AI-Powered Analysis

 11 / 12

-Lp(a) + elevated homocysteine: compounding cardiovascular risk hidden in plain sight
+Lp(a) plus elevated homocysteine: compounding cardiovascular risk hidden in plain sight

-Your Lp(a) is 94 nmol/L — above the threshold where cardiovascular risk is independently elevated regardless of other lipid values.
+Your Lp(a) is 94 nmol/L, above the threshold where cardiovascular risk is independently elevated regardless of other lipid values.
 Your standard cholesterol panel looks unremarkable.
 This is exactly why Lp(a) is commonly missed.
 Simultaneously, your homocysteine at 13.2 μmol/L is elevated, and these two markers compound each other's risk.
-Your MTHFR compound heterozygous status is the driver — your methylation cycle is impaired and it's showing in the labs.
+Your MTHFR compound heterozygous status is the driver: your methylation cycle is impaired and it is showing in the labs.
 Homocysteine is modifiable with the right B vitamin forms.
 The Lp(a) is largely genetic and requires a direct cardiology conversation.

 Your supplement stack is actively working against your MTHFR genotype